MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/math.md

 author: cgranade
 uid: microsoft.quantum.libraries.math
 ms.author: chgranad
+ms.date: 9/24/2020
 ms.topic: article
 no-loc: ['Q#', '$$v']
 ---

-# Classical Mathematical Functions #
+# Classical mathematical functions in Q#

-These functions are primarily used to work with the Q# built-in data types `Int`, `Double`, and `Range`.
+The <xref:microsoft.quantum.math> namespace contains classical mathematical functions and data types.
+You use these functions primarily to work with the Q# built-in data types `Int`, `Double`, and `Range`.

-The <xref:microsoft.quantum.intrinsic.random> operation has signature `(Double[] => Int)`.
-It takes an array of doubles as input, and returns a randomly-selected index into the array as an `Int`.
+You can also find classical mathematical functions in other namespaces.
+For example, the <xref:microsoft.quantum.random.drawcategorical> operation, which has the signature `(Double[] => Int)`, takes an array of doubles as input, and returns a randomly-selected index into the array as an `Int`.
-The probability of selecting a specific index is proportional to the value of the array element at that index. n Array elements that are equal to zero are ignored and their indices are never returned.
+The probability of selecting a specific index is proportional to the value of the array element at that index.
+The operation ignores all array elements that are equal to zero  and does not return their indices.
-If any array element is less than zero, or if no array element is greater than zero, then the operation fails.
+If any element in the array is less than zero, or if no array element is greater than zero, then the operation fails.